edibotopic/edibotopic-website/content/blog/doing/2023-11-30-leisure-sick.md

 It made the process more light and joyful than some of my recent painstaking [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) sessions.
-In the end, I became quite addicted to Arroost and releasing a finished project was the only way for me to stop.

 # Arrows to Sounds